 Conservation Professional/Land Manager

 As you may already know, monarchs and pollinators at large are in trouble.
 Threats facing monarchs include pesticide use, climate change, predators, and disease.
 One of the biggest drivers of their population decline is the loss of habitat.
-Monarchs require diverse habitat throughout their life cycle, and one of the most important pieces of the cycle is milkweed.
+Monarchs use diverse habitats throughout their life cycle, and one of the most critical parts of the cycle (breeding) requires milkweed habitat.

 Not only are monarchs a beloved insect across North America, but alongside other pollinators, they provide valuable services that benefit humans and other wildlife.
 Monarch declines are symptomatic of environmental problems that pose risks to food production, green spaces, and our own health.

-Creating habitat is as simple as preserving an area of land that is planted with wildflowers and milkweed.
-When it comes to planting what is best for monarchs at your site, you are the expert!
-Based on what you know about your lands, develop a long-term management plan and include planting species native to your area to help the habitat thrive.
-The ecologically responsible approach is to use seed sourced in your local area.
-This is referred to as "local ecotype".
+Creating habitat can be as simple as preserving an area of land that is planted with native wildflowers and milkweed.
+You are the most knowledgeable person about your lands, and using your expertise to develop a long-term management plan and include planting species native to your area will help the habitat thrive.

-- Monarchs need milkweed and nectar plants to survive.
+Monarchs need milkweed and nectar plants to survive.
 Plant native milkweed to feed monarch caterpillars.
-No milkweed, no monarchs!
+No milkweed means no monarchs!

 Nectar from flowers provide monarchs with the fuel to reproduce and migrate.
-Plant native nectar plants that bloom all season long for adult monarchs.
+Plant a diversity of native nectar plants to provide nectar during spring, summer and fall for adult monarchs.

 Managing invasive species is an important aspect of the installation and maintenance of any habitat project.
 It can be a daunting task, but you don’t have to go it alone.
-Many communities have volunteer groups, friends groups, and local conservation organizations that are dedicated to invasive species removal and habitat restoration to help.
+Many communities have volunteer groups and local conservation organizations that are dedicated to invasive species removal and habitat restoration to help.
 See resources below for ideas.
+When treating for invasive species, install native plants post-treatment to prevent the establishment of other invasive species.

-Below: Students participates in a ‘milkweed seed ball activity’.
+Below: Students participate in a ‘milkweed seed ball activity’.
 Photo by Wendy Caldwell.

 Educational opportunities are endless with monarchs!
 There are many lesson plans, curricula, and activity ideas to implement at your site.
 Find educational resources and ideas in the Education section of our resources page.